 … “You seem so … ” She waved a hand at him, not quite as dismissive as his, but certainly a contender.
 “Upset.
 I thought maybe there was some royal proclamation forbidding the kingly lips from touching another’s.”

 What we have here, Miss Bates argues, is the romance battle-scene, as fraught and difficult to enact as any war novel.
-Note the heroine’s dismissive hand, dismissing the hero’s imperious one.
+Note the heroine’s hand, dismissing the hero’s imperious one.
 The heroine enters the fray, armed with her wits and the power her being wields over the hero.
 They thrust and parry, upper hands are gained and lost.
 The hero attempts to re-establish his false identity as king, which serves only to protect his heart.
 But the battle is already lost, as we know, dear reader, because of the heroine’s unique kiss.
-Princesses made be made, or kissed awake in fairy tales, but the story of the prince’s emotional metamorphosis is told in the genre’s hurly-burly, the “battle lost and won.”
+Princesses made be made, or kissed awake, but the story of the prince’s emotional resurrection is told in the genre’s hurly-burly, the “battle lost and won.”

 In Crews’s Bride By Royal Decree, the romance’s dark moment must, given the hero’s resistance and weapons, follow the singular and thematically perfect love scene.
 Why?
 Because in making love with the heroine, the hero’s emotional vulnerability is exposed in way that is near-unbearable, so he must strike back with the best hurt possible.
 Maggy, strengthened by years of loneliness and privation, remade in her rightful image, throws down one of the best narrative gauntlets Miss Bates has read.